Armine13/RoboticsProject/README.md

 2) Go to catkin_ws directory and input command "catkin_make".

-3) Input command line "rospack profile"
+3) Input command "rospack profile"

 The rtabmap_ros package is also recommended to install: